Flora and fauna of the Kerguelen Islands: Fish

 In the 1950s and 1960s, Edgar Albert de la Rue, a French geologist began the introduction of several species of salmonids.
 Of the seven species introduced, only brook trout Salvelinus fontinalis and brown trout Salmo trutta survived to establish wild populations.
 Brook trout occupy head water streams, while brown trout have established both resident stream and robust anadromous populations throughout the islands.

+Insects

+A few species of insects inhabit these islands, some examples are the: